 "Purified water" has been established as a separate standard of identity because it is distinct in composition from the source water used to make it.
-Because of the purification and re-mineralization treatments it receives, DASANI provides a consistent taste regardless of its source.
+Because of the purification and re-mineralization treatments it receives, smartwater provides a consistent taste regardless of its source.

-The DASANI purification process includes these steps, in approximately this order:
+The smartwater purification process includes these steps, in approximately this order:

 - Volatile organic compounds and chlorine are absorbed as source water passes through granular activated carbon filtration, a form of crushed and hardened charcoal. - Minerals and additional impurities are removed as water is forced at high pressure through a semi-permeable molecular-level membrane.
-This step is called reverse osmosis. - Interim ultraviolet light disinfection destroys micro-organisms and ensures water safety and purity before re-mineralization. - Water is re-mineralized by the addition of small amounts of magnesium sulfate, potassium chloride and salt (which adds a negligible amount of sodium) to assure consistent taste. - Final purification takes place as ozone gas, which has disinfectant properties, is pumped through the water.
-Because ozone, O3, is a type of oxygen, it quickly dissipates into the same type of oxygen gas we breathe, O2, and does not leave any residual taste in the water.
+This step is called reverse osmosis. - Interim ultraviolet light disinfection destroys micro-organisms and ensures water safety and purity before re-mineralization. - Water is re-mineralized by the addition of small amounts of magnesium sulfate and potassium chloride to assure consistent taste. - Final purification takes place as ozone gas, which has disinfectant properties, is pumped through the water.
+Because ozone, 03, is a type of oxygen, it quickly dissipates into the same type of oxygen gas we breathe, 0_2 , and does not leave any residual taste in the water.
 This step is called ozonation.